juliaProjorlivy/task6/README.md

 to clean : make clean_dasm
 to start the program : ./diassasembler to check valgrind : make mem_dasm

-# verror
-to clean : make clean
+make clean to clean everything